-Based solely on a review of the copies of reports furnished to Seaboard and written representations that no other reports were required, Seaboard believes that during fiscal 2015, all reports of ownership required under Section 16(a) of the Securities Exchange Act of 1934 for directors and executive officers of Seaboard and beneficial owners of more than 10 percent of Seaboard's common stock have been timely filed.
+Based solely on a review of the copies of reports furnished to Seaboard and written representations that no other reports were required, Seaboard believes that during fiscal 2016, all reports of ownership required under Section 16(a) of the Securities Exchange Act of 1934 for directors and executive officers of Seaboard and beneficial owners of more than 10 percent of Seaboard's common stock have been timely filed.
+However, S. Bresky was late in filing a report on Form 4 in 2009 and 2011 to report two transactions involving the reorganization of the Bresky family's ownership of Seaboard common stock: (i) the June 15, 2009 transfer of 428,122.55 shares by Seaboard Flour LLC to SFC Preferred LLC, each of which is managed solely by S. Bresky and is owned by members of the Bresky family directly or through various trusts for their benefit; and (ii) the December 10, 2011 appointment of S. Bresky as trustee of a trust established by his mother for the benefit of members of the Bresky family.